y3zu00/Discord_Bots/news-bot/README.md

    npm start
    ```

-On boot it immediately posts one article, then schedules every four hours (`0 */4 * * *`).
+On boot it immediately posts one article, then schedules every six hours (`0 */6 * * *`).
 Logs indicate which provider supplied the article.

 ## File structure